spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/warehouses/creating-warehouses.md

 ## Creating warehouses

-To create a warehouse:
+To create a warehouse, do the following:

 1. On the **Warehouses** page, in the top right corner, click **Create Warehouse**.
 The **Create warehouse** page with two tabs opens: **Configuration** and **Store relation**.
 2. On the **Configuration** tab, do the following:
     * **Name**: Enter the name of the warehouse you want to create.
     * **Is this warehouse available?**: Select **Yes** if you want to make your warehouse available (active) or **No** if you want to make your warehouse unavailable (inactive).
-3. (optional) Switch to the **Store relation** tab.
+3. Optional: Switch to the **Store relation** tab.
 By default, the warehouse you are creating will be available for all the stores you have.
 To make your warehouse unavailable for specific store, clear the checkbox for those stores.

 {% info_block warningBox "Note" %}